-Forecast price inflation which impacts the forecast for operating expenses lies within a range of 1.00% to 5.00% in 2014 and 5.00% to 10.00% in 2013.
-If price increases greater than the forecast price inflation and the Group is unable to pass on or absorb these increases through efficiency improvements, then the Group will have impairment.
+Forecast price inflation which impacts the forecast for operating expenses lies within a range of 1.00% to 5.00% in 2015 and 5.00% to 10.00% in 2014.
+If price increases greater than the forecast price inflation and the Group is unable to pass on or absorb these increases through efficiency improvements, then the Group will have to recognize an impairment.